Visa

 Bamiyan

-Known for its natural beauty, Bamiyan was once home to the largest Buddha statues in the world, until they were blown up by the Taliban (first time around).
-Parts of the statues still remain, and the beauty of the sight more than makes up for the statues no longer being there.
+Known for its natural beauty, Bamiyan is in Hazarajat and was once home to the largest Buddha statues in the world, until they were blown up by the Taliban (during their first stint in power).
+Parts of the statues still remain, and the beauty of the sight more than makes up for the statues no longer being there, so it is absolutely still worth a visit.

 Kandahar